lynaghk/vagrant-ec2/README.markdown

 Setup controlling machine
 =========================

-On your machine, you will need the following
+On your local machine, you will need the following

 + [ec2-api-tools](http://packages.ubuntu.com/maverick/ec2-api-tools) Ubuntu multiverse package (this is not currently in Debian Apt repositories; you'll need to download the Ubuntu `.deb` package  and use `dpkg --install`)
 + [VirtualBox 4](http://www.virtualbox.org/wiki/Downloads)